search-rug/search-rug.github.io/_pages/team.md

 ---
 permalink: "/team/"
+layout: team
 title: Team
-layout: team
-description: Team
+description: People at the Software Engineering and Architecture group (SEARCH), University of Groningen (RuG)
 ---

-# Meet The Team